logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

   in scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
 No distinction is made between Open and Completed Episodes
-* ‘New episodes’ are ‘active episodes’ which have commenced within the defined reporting period.
+* ‘New episodes’ are episodes with at least one attended service contact (inside or outside the reporting period) and a commencement date within the defined reporting period.
-* ‘Closed episodes’ are ‘active episodes’ which have ended within the defined reporting period.
+* ‘Closed episodes’ are episodes with at least one attended service contact (inside or outside the reporting period) and an end date within the defined reporting period.
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.